Why did Alex Morgan leave Tottenham? USWNT star's NWSL return explained | Goal.com

 Why did Alex Morgan leave Tottenham?
 USWNT star's NWSL return explained

-Alex Morgan is back in the United States after a short spell at Tottenham Hotspur, a move that created more attention and excitement than perhaps any transfer in Women’s Super League history.
+Alex Morgan is back in the United States after a short spell at Tottenham, a move that created more attention and excitement than perhaps any transfer in Women’s Super League history.

 The two-time World Cup winner returned to her home country over Christmas, where she celebrated the festive season with her family – including her daughter Charlie, who was born in May last year.